ABSanthosh/SWENG-881--Course-Project/Readme.md

 The following user story was derived given the above:

+As a user,<br>
-- As a user, I want to read and parse data with space separators from a String, so that I use the data elsewhere in my program<br>
+I want to read and parse data with space separators from a String,<br>
+So that I use the data elsewhere in my program<br>

 **Acceptance Criteria**